Audit Trails¶

 everything is ignore by default.
 To add members to be tracked we can use the

-and AddCollection
+AddProperty, AddEntity and AddCollection methods.

-method is used to add members that hold simple values, like
+The AddProperty method is used to add members that hold simple values, like

-method is used to add members that are objects.
+The AddEntity method is used to add members that are objects.
 The method can

 take a second parameter that allows us to configure how the object should be

-can be used to set how the friendly values
+tracked.
+The ConfigureFriendlyValue can be used to set how the friendly values

 can see on the example, the lambda expression for friendly values takes the